mjjstockman/hangman/README.md

 # Features to Implement in the future

 Change the win/loose game from an alert to a professional looking page with a congratulations/commiserations message and an option to play again.

 Use a list of words and use JSON to pass them to the chooseWord function.

 Add numerous themes for the words the user can select.

 Add the default keyboard for mobile sizes.

+Add a favicon.

 [Back to top ⇧](#Hangman)